syncfusion/blazor-docs/src/navigations/tabs/how-to/set-state-persistence-of-the-tab-component.md

----
-title: "Set state persistence of the Tab component"
-component: "Tabs"
-description: "This example demonstrates how to retain the current model value in the browser cookies for state maintenance of the Blazor Tab component."
----

 # Set state persistence

 State persistence allows the Tab to retain the current [SelectedItem](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTab.html#Syncfusion_Blazor_Navigations_SfTab_SelectedItem) property value in the browser cookies for state maintenance.
 This action is handled through the [EnablePersistence](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTab.html#Syncfusion_Blazor_Navigations_SfTab_EnablePersistence) property which is set to false by default.